 Outside of the office and courtroom, Randy enjoys spending time with his wife and three children, playing (older-ish) men’s league ice hockey, and volunteering his time for Goodwill Industries, ABI’s CARE program (Credit Abuse Resistance Education), and other similar organizations.

 Randy’s favorite activity by far is being involved with his children’s sports teams.
-A member of the Falmouth Little League Board, Randy coaches his son’s AAA baseball team, his daughter’s AA softball team, and his son’s U-10 soccer team in Falmouth, Maine.
+A member of the Falmouth Little League Board, Randy coaches his son’s Majors baseball team, his daughter’s AA softball team, and his son’s U-11 soccer team in Falmouth, Maine.